Digithy Talks: Starting a Video Production Business

 How Social media and the pandemic shifted the production focus

 Reema and Sania experienced a shift in the demand for their video production.
 Reema says that with social media they had a spike in the demand of animation requirements and content that is post-production focused, for social media or advertising use.

 Now with Covid-19, there was further change, where the demand for video content for virtual events increased.
 Before the pandemic the events were live, but now that people can’t meet, event organizers need to provide recorded content for their audience, as well as create videos to advertise the events.

 What’s one of the things you would eliminate from your business process?

 We all have that one thing in the business process that we’d like to eliminate completely from our to-do list.

 We asked Reema and Sania what’s that one thing they’d like to eliminate from their list, and they agreed that the sales and acquisition part of the process are the ones that consume most of the energy and time in the whole process.
-As a creative business, Reema and Sania would love to focus less on the communications and more of the production, also being able to predict the work for every quarter because that would help to have a huge advantage and relief.
+As a creative business, Reema and Sania would love to focus less on communications and more of production, also being able to predict the work for every quarter because that would help to have a huge advantage and relief.